Thai food always brings back memory of a pink restaurant where I worked for a few years during my university days.

 - 1 tsp dark soy sauce (skip for gluten free or FODMAP friendly options)

-- 5g spring onion / shallot (green part only), sliced, to garnish
+- 5g spring onion / shallot (green part only for a low FODMAP recipe), sliced, to garnish

 - 5g coriander (leafy part), roughly chopped, to garnish

 Bring cooking oil to high heat in a frying pan; add chicken and sugar, brown; add the rest of the ingredients (except for garnish), toss until the chicken is just cooked, about 1 minute; transfer to a serving dish; garnish with shallot and coriander.